BigNoid/script.skinshortcuts/README.txt

 -----------------------

 - Ability to include multiple $SKINSHORTCUT[] elements and other text in an element
+- New <content>addon-program-plugin</content> for groupings and related widget-selection support

 What's New for Skinners (version 0.5.3 - repo version)
 -----------------------